igenhimel/BedroomVillas--Vacation-Rental-Service/README.md

 ### Price Range

 Users can set a price range for the rental properties using a slider.
 The slider allows users to define a minimum and maximum price per night, helping them narrow down their options.

+### Map

+Users can visualize property locations based on their desired price range.

 ## Technologies Used